kychongdev/tkfmguide/doc/s4sp2.md

 # Guide on SP2
 ## The 3 Archdemon Satan, Iblis, Ba'al
 ##### [Stage Recommend Lvl 60 Pot 12]
-###### I recommend at least **2M HP** as minimum requirement.
-Possible to go lower with daphne but not recommended below 1.7M.

 ## Moveset
 ![SP2 Moveset](../image/spguide/s4sp2moveset.png)

-1. It's **COMMON** to have unit **dead** due the high firing power of enemy or focus fire.
-2. Ba'al always target 3rd position.
-Recommended to guard to avoid iblis hit 3rd too coincidentally.
-3. **NOT RECOMMEND**  Satan can be sleep, Ba'al can be paralyze, Iblis can be silence.
-Satan's choice cannot be delay, happen 3n+1(Crazed higher priorty).
-Other skill can be delay/skip.
-Ba'al and Iblis skill will reset to normal (follow table) after charge end.
-4. Break Ba'al **[8]** if you want safer, Break Iblis **[9]** if you want faster
-5. In a nutshell, read the moveset and be careful of dying.
-This might be all you need to know.
-6. The killing order dictate how fast/easy for you to complete it:

-##### The safest order - Ba'al, Satan/Iblis

-- Ba'al is a threat because of her skill **[5]** and it's stackable.
-Once it goes up to 3+ stacks, they might one shot your unit.
-Hitting her also debuff you unit **[7]**, avoid hitting her with your lowest HP unit(if it's attacker) before satan choice
-- Recommend to bring the Daphne + Reduce recovery rate unit - Caesar, Summer Nana or OG shizuka 3* (not recommend).
-Daphne allowed you to burst her on Crazed and not die to counter attack.
-- Satan will obtain buff **[4]** once Ba'al dead, you need reduce recovery rate unit to slowly grind her down.
-It's also doable to not bring them if you have enough firepower.
-- Iblis is recommended to kill last because satan's buff **[3]** if iblis die first.
-Satan will have 75% total reduce damage and extremely hard to kill.
-It's doable to kill iblis second if you have strong dps to kill satan last.
-- It's recommended to break Ba'al **[8]** instead of Iblis **[9]** to have better sustain.

-##### The fastest path - Satan, Ba'al/Iblis
-- If you have high investment unit, you can do this path.
-Kill Satan on Crazed T7 **[1]**, then kill whoever you want.
-Try to kill them asap.
-Iblis + Ba'al **[6]** might instant kill 3rd pos even if you guard.

-5. Safe comp (max hp lead buff but slow):
-Hm.Fiora Lead + Daphne + 3 Attackers
-**(Extremely slow if you dont burst on crazed/bring debuffer)** Hm.Fiora Lead + defender (suggest budget tank water Leona Pos3 to tank Ba'al) + 3 attackers
-6. Good comp (Meta, Fast & Easy with decent investment):
-Tm.Mina Lead + Light attackers, B.Satan, B.Baal, Caesar
-7. No longer meta comp:
-Slulu, S.Nana + Tyrella (Both lead skill additional attack wont trigger Satan's counter attack)

 ## Archdemon Satan
 - Take 50% less damage